jnaidu/Identity/Registering_as_a_new_organization.md

 New user

 ## Steps
 1. Click on the invitation link received in the email.
+2. Click **Accept Administrator Role**.
 2. Enter the user information, and click **Continue Registration**.
 ![](ur-2.png)
 3. Enter a userid and a password, and click **Continue Registration**.